-The warning key is exactly as in the @SuppressWarnings annotation (Section 28.1).
+The value in parentheses is a lowercase checker name, exactly as in the @SuppressWarnings annotation (Section 28.1.1).
 The same good practices apply as for @SuppressWarnings annotations, such as writing a comment justifying why the assumption is safe (Section 28.1.3).
 Sometimes, writing an assertion and @AssumeAssertion is a less disruptive code change than refactoring to create a location where @SuppressWarnings can be written.